PavanRangani/docs/docs/prd/assets/transfer-assets.md

 ## Transfer

-- At the time of transfer, it asks for `Transferred On` date and `Transferred To` legal entity.
+- At the time of transfer, it asks for `Transfer Date` date and `Transferred To` legal entity.
-  - If the current asset has a `Purchased On` date, the `Transferred On` date should always be equal to or greater than the `Purchased On` date.
-If the asset does not have a `Purchased On` date then the user can add any date to the `Transferred On  ` date.
+  - If the current asset has a `Purchase Date`, the `Transfer Date` date should always be equal to or greater than the `Purchase Date`.
+If the asset does not have a `Purchase Date` then the user can add any date to the `Transfer Date`.
   - Only show the Active legal entity of the Assets family (Asset's Owners Family) in the `Transferred To` field.
 And Source Legal entity does not come in `Transferred To` field dropdown.
 - Assets can be linked with many types of Banking.
 In Banking, the asset field allows to select only assets of the same legal entity.
   - If an asset is linked in active Banking, it doesn’t allow to transfer.
 If it's linked with Disposed Banking, transfer is allowed.